Nitish rules out return to NDA, BJP says won't take back even if he begs | Politics

 - India

-Bihar Chief Minister Nitish Kumar on Monday ruled out returning to the NDA, an alliance he parted with a year ago, while speaking on the sidelines of a function to mark RSS icon Deen Dayal Upadhyay's birth anniversary, to which the BJP retorted he would not be welcome even if he begged for another chance.
+Bihar Chief Minister Nitish Kumar on Monday ruled out returning to the NDA, an alliance he parted with a year ago, to which the BJP retorted he would not be welcome even if he begged for another chance.

 The drama unfolded at a park in the city's Rajendra Nagar locality where Kumar came to take part in the function which his government had been holding since the time it shared power with the BJP.